Do you want to discover the beauty of Belgium beyond Brussels?

 One of my favorite things about the Belgian coast is that every city or village has a very different vibe.

 Whereas Ostend is more bustling, Knokke very chic, and De Panne for families, Nieuwpoort is for nature lovers.

 The town is located close to the French border and is the perfect place to visit with a day trip from Brussels.
 Nieuwpoort is located a bit away from the coast, but within 10 minutes drive, you’ll reach the vast, gorgeous beach.

 The town is famous for its fish shops, and I love to get my fish sandwiches here and eat them on the beach!
-No wonder that it’s one of the best beach resorts in Belgium.
+No wonder it’s one of the best beach resorts in Belgium.